Stanford Advanced Therapeutics for Heart Failure Research Laboratory

 Dr. Joseph Woo's Laboratory

-The Advanced Therapeutics for Heart Failure research program focuses on developing and translating potential therapies for the treatment and prevention of heart failure via:
+The Stanford Advanced Therapeutics for Heart Failure Research Laboratory focuses on developing and translating potential therapies for the treatment and prevention of heart failure via:

 - Angiogenic tissue engineering